dimitrivinet/osp_project/README.md

 Use the file update.c.

-To show the results of "sudo apt update", open another terminal, and execute:
+To show the results of "sudo apt update", open another terminal and read from the file update in update_d (with cat for example).

-    cat /<path>/update_d/update

 Exiting (with Ctrl + C for example) in the original terminal will unmount the filesystem.